 FastestVPN supports Smart Tunneling (split tunneling) but only on iOS and Android.

-Split tunneling is a useful feature that lets you choose which traffic you route through your VPN.
+Split tunneling is a helpful feature that lets you choose which traffic you route through your VPN.
 For example, if I wanted to unblock a different Netflix region with my VPN but get local results on Google, I can choose to whitelist Google and only route Netflix through my VPN.

 At the moment, you can only use FastestVPN’s version of split tunneling on its mobile apps.
 Rather than selecting websites to whitelist, my FastestVPN Android app let me choose which apps I wanted to run through the VPN and which ones I didn’t.